pavopax/bus-boss/README.md

 Tech stack
 ===============================================================================
-*hosted on local machine, used virtualenv to setup minimal environment*
+*developed on local machine, used virtualenv to setup minimal environment, then pushed to heroku*

 *custom Bootstrap css hacks to center navbar*
 * [Heroku](https://www.heroku.com/)